fare/asdf/doc/syntax-control.md

 ASDF should make sure this shared readtable is used whenever building software.

-## Statu quo: Readtable discipline
+## Status quo: Readtable discipline

 The _de facto_ though tacit requirements for all Common Lisp software currently is to follow a double discipline,